 Immediately upon the closing of the polls, the Poll Managers shall count the ballots and ascertain the number of votes cast in each voting precinct for each of the candidates or ballot measures and make a return thereof to the Municipal Election Commissioners.
-On the day following the general or special election, the Election Commission shall canvass the returns from all voting precincts, and within five (5) business days after the election or as soon as practicable thereafter, shall deliver a certificate to each person receiving the highest number of votes.
+On the day following the general or special election, the Election Commission shall canvass the returns from all voting precincts, and within six (6) business days after the election or as soon as practicable thereafter, shall deliver a certificate to each person receiving the highest number of votes.

-If it appears any two (2) or more of the candidates have received an equal number of votes, the election shall be decided by lot fairly and publicly drawn by the Election Commission with the aid of two (2) or more qualified voters of the municipality.
+If it appears any two (2) or more of the candidates have received an equal number of votes, the election shall be decided by a toss of a coin or by lot fairly and publicly drawn by the Election Commission.

-Within five (5) business days after any election or as soon as practicable thereafter, the Election Commission shall transmit a statement to the Secretary of State certifying the names of the persons elected, the vote totals for each candidate, and vote totals for and against each ballot measure in the municipality.
+Within six (6) business days after any election or as soon as practicable thereafter, the Election Commission shall transmit a statement to the Secretary of State certifying the names of the persons elected, the vote totals for each candidate, and vote totals for and against each ballot measure in the municipality.
 The statement shall contain a certification, signed and dated by a majority of the Election Commissioners, which shall read as follows: "We, the undersigned municipal election commissioners, do hereby certify that this statement contains the official vote for the election reflected therein."
 The statements are transmitted to the Secretary of State's Office on the official recapitulation form as created by the Secretary of State's Office, and it may be sent by mail, email or fax.